Shin Seung-ho: Career

 In 2024, Shin joined the cast of the film adaptation of Omniscient Reader's Viewpoint and the variety show Handsome Guys; he also started filming Audition 109, a remake of the 2009 film of the same name.
 Briefly branching out to music, he formed band Kongaltan through the eponymous YouTube show with fellow actors Shin Hyun-soo, Son Woo-hyeon, Han Min, and You Hyun-soo; they released a single, "Snow Duck", and held a two-day concert at Shinhan Card SOL Pay Square Live Hall in December 2024 with Shin Seung-ho serving as their leader and vocalist.

 In 2025, he was cast in the television series Inside Men, set in the same universe as the 2015 hit film of the same name.
 He also landed a starring role in 6 Lying University Students, a mystery thriller adapted from the Japanese novel of the same name by Akinari Asakura.

-Public image
+Other activities

 In October 2025, the Ministry of Culture, Sports and Tourism and the Korea Creative Content Agency appointed Shin as the first official ambassador for the 2025 World Webtoon Festival.